kadykov/cv-adapt/docs/tutorials/web-interface.md

 3. Write tests for new API endpoints and data structures
 4. Keep backend models and frontend types in sync
 5. Use the provided API client functions instead of direct fetch calls
+6. Use Astro's client directives appropriately for React components
+7. Keep non-interactive content as static Astro components

 ## Common Issues